-McCrae Lake is in a conservation reserve adjacent to Georgian Bay in Ontario, Canada
+McCrae Lake is in a conservation reserve adjacent to Georgian Bay in Ontario,

-.
+Canada where people go canoeing, kayaking, and camping.
 The McDonald River starts at the

 dam at Crooked Bay and flows into McDonald Lake, down a rapids, and into McCrae Lake.
 Together they form